Warm Home Discount shake-up revealed by Government with 290,000 people losing out and 750,000 added - check to see if you can get it

 It's worth checking if you are eligible for any benefits - particularly if you have a household income under £30,000 or children - using our free 10-minute benefits checker tool, though there are no guarantees.

 |Child tax credits and working tax credits||Yes||Yes|

 |Income-related employment and support allowance||Yes||Yes|

 Under the new scheme, you should receive the rebate automatically

 Under the current rules, unless you receive the guarantee credit element of pension credit, where you get the warm home discount automatically, you have to apply to your supplier to receive the warm home discount.
 And even then it's on a first come, first serve basis with suppliers also able to set their own eligibility criteria for those on certain benefits.

-However, under the new rules, if you're eligible you'll receive a letter from October telling that you will either receive the rebate automatically and therefore don't need to do anything, or that you may be eligible but need to call a dedicated helpline to provide further evidence of your eligibility.
+Under the new rules, those in receipt of the guarantee credit element of pension credit will still be guaranteed the warm home discount.
+Everyone else will receive a letter from October telling them that they will either receive the rebate automatically and therefore don't need to do anything, or that they may be eligible but need to call a dedicated helpline to provide further evidence of your eligibility.

 If you think you're eligible but don't receive the letter in October, you can also contact a helpline, which will be available on Gov.uk or via Citizens Advice.